 - Dental and bone abnormalities

-Have your home's paint and water tested if:
+Have your home's paint and water tested if you:

-- You live in a home built before 1960
+- Live in a home built before 1960

-- You think your child is being exposed to lead
+- Think your child is being exposed to lead

 - Safely remove any lead you find.
 Your state's Department of Public Health will help with this process.

 - Keep young children away from peeled or chipped paint.

 - Make sure children wash their hands before eating.

 Try not to vacuum hard surfaces.
 Instead, use wet wipes or lead-absorbing detergents to avoid spreading lead-filled dust.
 Vacuuming with cleaners that use HEPA air filtration may be safe and effective for floors and other hard surfaces.
 Eliminating lead hazards usually requires window replacement and careful surface repainting.
 Lead-containing dust tends to build up in carpets.
 Until further evidence about effective carpet cleaning becomes available, replacement of carpets is the only known way to reduce risks from floor coverings.
 When outside dirt is contaminated, it may need to be dug up and replaced with clean soil.